andrefabbro/liferay-portal-with-external-react-app/README.md

-# Liferay DXP with External React Applications
+# Liferay with External React Applications

 This is a PoC that demonstrates one approach to embed external react applications inside Liferay, without an iframe.